Starting at INR 13,900 INR 17,500

 • Time taken: 6.5 hours, 13 km

-This is the last day of the Great Lakes Kashmir trek.
+This is the last day of the Kashmir Great Lakes Trek.
 The gradient of this day is difficult.
 You will be leaving in the early morning after breakfast.
 The trek towards Naranag i.e. the endpoint of the trek is first a gradual descent and then a sharp descent through the jungle.
 The gradual descent is through the meadow of Trunkhol.

 This is where you will see the government hut and wavy meadows in the middle of the surrounding mountains.
 The grass is lush and dotted with yellow flowers.
 And the land stretches far ahead of you.
 Take a rest at Trunkhol Meadow Hut.
 You will see a lot of shepherd houses made of mud and brick.
 You can stop, if time allows, to sip the local tea here in the mud houses.